JeanCarletta/HeatHack-Tech-Guide/_sources/wifi-version.md

 # Instructions for internet-connected version

 You have two boxes - a sensor unit and a hub.
-The hub is usually black and always has a micro-USB socket on it.
 The sensor unit could be white or black and has a small white plastic component sticking out on one side.
+The hub is usually black and smaller than the sensor unit, and it always has a micro-USB socket on it.
+If you can't see a socket, try opening the case as it may have shifted away from the corresponding hole.

 The sensor unit takes the temperature and relative humidity readings and sends them to the hub using a radio link.
 The hub then uploads the data to the internet.
 To make this work, you need to tell the hub the password for the guest wifi network in your building.